The Land & then Building on it

 The Curtiss (Candy) Building

-Since Walgreens decided to move to an existing and renovated space across the street this planned development has been on hold according to the 44th ward alderman's office still as of 2018
+Since Walgreens decided to move to an existing and renovated space across the street this planned development has been on hold as of 2021

 photos - Curbed Chicago